1. Student Representation

 2.3.
 Student members of the Academic Senate

-Two representatives who have been enrolled for at least two years (see Statutes, art.
+Two representatives who have been enrolled for at least one year (see Statutes, art.
 16) and chosen by the schoolsfaculties’ representatives may be members of the Academic Senate.
 These representatives are to be known as the Students’ University Representatives and have a mandate of two years.
 Students who intend on remaining at the university for only one more year are also eligible for this role.

 3. Representatives' Election and Mandate